 - Switch to storage containers instead of using freezer bags, sandwich bags or cling film.

 - Opt for no straw or invest in a metal straw.

-- Try eco deodorants or shampoo bars instead of conventional bottled products such as those found at Lush Cosmetics.
+- Try eco deodorants or shampoo bars instead of conventional bottled products.
+Buy them from small businesses to support the economy.